Skip to main content

 A. Residential Age Care Accommodation Fees - Major Changes

-It should be note that there is "no change to who is eligible for government support with accommodation costs" and, we presume, how this is assessed.
-The treatment of the family home will be unchanged, with only the first $206,039 currently assessable for means-testing.
+It should be noted that there is "no change to who is eligible for government support with accommodation costs" and the treatment of the family home will be unchanged, with only the first $210,555.20 currently assessable for means-testing.

 2. Apply a retention (non-refundable) amount to RADs and RACs up to 10% over the first five years - that is to say 2% of the RAD/RAC per annum, debited monthly